-Even accepting as true the state's unscientific premise that Ms. Becker's drug use during pregnancy led to the loss of her pregnancy, judicially expanding Section 187 to reach this case not only redrafts the law but creates a statute that violates fundamental rights.
-This Court, of course, has an obligation to interpret Section 187 to preserve its constitutionality.
+pregnancy, judicially expanding Section 187 to reach this case not only redrafted the law but created a statute that violates fundamental rights.
+Courts, of course, have an obligation to interpret Section 187 to preserve its constitutionality.
 As the California Supreme Court has stated: "We must, however, presume that the Legislature intended to enact a valid statute; we must, in applying the provision, adopt an interpretation that, consistent with the statutory language and purpose, eliminates doubts as to the provision's constitutionality."
 (In re Kay (1970) 1 Cal.3d 930, 942; see also People v.
 Garcia (2017) 2 Cal.5th 792, 804.)

-This basic rule of statutory construction compels an interpretation of Section 187 that preserves its broad exclusion of conduct by the pregnant woman herself.
-Conversely, to interpret the law as criminalizing Ms. Becker's own conduct based on its alleged effect on her fetus, would render it unconstitutional because it would infringe upon her fundamental rights of due process and privacy.
+This basic rule of statutory construction compelled an interpretation of Section 187 that preserves its broad exclusion of conduct by the pregnant woman herself.
+Conversely, interpreting the law as criminalizing Ms. Perez's own conduct based on its alleged effect on her fetus, rendered it unconstitutional because it infringed upon her fundamental rights of due process and privacy.